pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Structure and Layout

 The structure of this website was informed by the scope, principles of interactive design (IXD), as well as the user goals of the quiz.
-Keeping these important concepts in mind ensured that the website conformed to user's expectations and needs.
+Keeping these important concepts in mind ensured that the website conformed to the user's expectations and needs.

-The main site is a simple, single-page website with content displayed and hidden at different points in the game using JavaScript code.
-There are three main sections within the page which appear and disappear depending on where you are in the game, these are:
+The main site is a simple, single-page website with content displayed and hidden at different points in the quiz using JavaScript code.
+There are three main sections within the page which appear and disappear depending on where you are in the quiz.
+These are:

-- Welcome and Instructions Area: A brief introduction with a name capture input to personalise the user's results, as well as "take quiz" button
+- Welcome and Instructions Area:
+    - A brief introduction with a name capture input to personalise the user's results, as well as "take quiz" button to start the quiz.
+- Quiz Area:
-- Quiz Area: The main quiz area, with a progress bar, question, question container, and four answer options to choose from
+    - The main quiz area, with a progress bar, question, question container, and four answer options to choose from.
+- Results Area:
-- Results Area: The results of the quiz, showing the user's personality results breakdown in the form of a supervillain image and information about their personality match.
-This section also contains a "Retake Quiz" button to take the user back to the start if they want to begin the quiz again.
+    - The results of the quiz, showing the user's personality results breakdown in the form of a supervillain image and information about their personality match.
+    - This section also contains a "Retake Quiz" button to take the user back to the start if they want to begin the quiz again.
+    - It also has a "Return Home" button, incase the user would like to be taken back to the welcome page
-- Footer Area: Displays my name and details
+- Footer Area:
+    - Displays the title of the quiz, my name and details.
+It is only shown on the welcome and results sections, not on the quiz section.

 There is also a 404 page for when a user lands on a non-existent page with a button to link back to index.html to start the quiz again.